unipartdigital/udes-open/addons/udes_stock/README.md

 ## Quants (model: stock.quant)

 Physical instances of products at a location are modelled as quants.
-Short of "quantitis of stock", these are used to record stock levels are various parts of the warehouse.
+Short for "quantities of stock", these are used to record stock levels are various parts of the warehouse.
 Using the analogy of object-orientated programming, products = classes, quants = objects.

 | Field Name  | Type          | Description |
 | ----------- | ------------- | ----------- |